You courted potential prospects, deliberated with your team and made a final decision. It’s official: you’re making an acquisition!

 When a company acquires another company, it’s something people should know about!
 As your acquisition approaches, keep your PR strategy in mind so you can ensure your big news gets to the right people with the right message.

 Want to know more about announcing your acquisition of another company?
-Check out our ebook on how to use PR to control and propel the message surrounding your acquisition of another company.
+Check out our ebook, “Your Guide to Announcing Your Acquisition of Another Company,” to learn how to use PR to control and propel the message surrounding your acquisition of another company.